adambloebaum/personal-site/src/content/blogs/energy-flow-dynamics-in-pitching.md

 P = M \omega
 $$

-Power is measured in watts (W), where 1 W = 1 J/S. The distinction between power and energy is essential: power is instantaneous and can be positive or negative at any moment, while energy is the time integral of power, and therefore accumulates only over an interval:
+Power is measured in watts (W), where 1 W = 1 J/S. The distinction between power and energy is essential: power is **instantaneous** and can be positive or negative at any moment, while energy is the time integral of power, and therefore accumulates only over an interval:

 $$
 E = \int_{t_0}^{t_1} P(t), dt
 $$

-This is why we can report peak power at a joint, but not “instantaneous energy.”
-Energy only exists over time.
+This is why we can report peak power at a joint, but not “instantaneous energy.” **Energy only exists over time**.

-## Why Energy and Power Matter in Throwing

-Throwing a baseball requires imparting mechanical energy to the ball to change its position.
-For the ball to leave the hand with high translational kinetic energy

-$$
-E_{\text{ball}} = \frac{1}{2} m v^{2}
-$$

-the pitcher’s body must first generate and then transfer mechanical energy through the kinetic chain so that the distal segments (forearm, hand, ball) receive enough to be displaced at high speeds.
-More energy transferred to the hand-ball system corresponds to higher ball velocity.
-Efficient energy transfer also reduces the amount of local positive work that muscles at individual joints must perform, lowering mechanical stress.

-Understanding where energy is generated, where it is absorbed, and how much is passed from one segment to the next is central to using biomechanics in player development.

 ## Joint Moments and Torques

 A moment (or torque) is the rotational analog of force.
-For a force ${F}$ acting at a perpendicular distance (r) from a joint axis,
+For a force ${F}$ acting at a perpendicular distance (r) from a joint axis:

 $$
 M = r F_{\perp}